 ROBIN JACKSON (Phoebe) performed for six years with Artspot: Educational Theatre, an international touring children’s theatre company and most recently in Tallahassee, she was the Assistant Director and Stage Manager for the Irish Repertory Theater’s Sea Marks.
 Robin was seen in SSC’s Zombie Shakespeare (Assistant Director/Goldilocks).
 She holds an AS in Musical Theatre from Florida School of the Arts as well as a BFA in Musical Theatre from University of Central Florida.
 Robin teaches and coordinates SSC’s after school programs and summer camps, teaches theatre at Grassroots Free School, and directs the Miccosukee Land Co-op Drama Camp.

 LAURA W. JOHNSON (Rosalind) was last seen on the Capital City Amphitheater stage as Helena in A Midsummer Night’s Dream for the Southern Shakespeare Festival.
 She is Executive Director of Southern Shakespeare Company and a professional stage/film actor.
 Laura has performed with both local and regional theatre companies including Theatre Tallahassee in Much Ado About Nothing (Beatrice), Cat on a Hot Tin Roof (Maggie), Witness for the Prosecution (Romaine), Boys Next Door (Sheila), Bug (Agnes), and Five Women Wearing the Same Dress (Mindy); Canopy Roads Theatre Company in Zelda at the Oasis (Zelda); the Irish Repertory Theater (Outside Mullingar, The Donahue Sisters, and A Galway Girl); and Resurgens Theatre at the New American Shakespearean Tavern in Atlanta, Georgia (Mephistopheles in Doctor Faustus and Beatrice-Joanna in The Changeling).
-Laura will be seen on the Ruby Diamond Auditorium stage in Requiem of Defiance, and is highly visible in episodic television, commercials, and as on-air host for the Multi-state Powerball.
+Laura was most recently seen on the Ruby Diamond Auditorium stage in Requiem of Resistance, and is highly visible in episodic television, commercials, and as on-air host for the Multi-state Powerball.

 JESSICA LOWE-MINOR (Celia) is thrilled to be a part of SSC’s production of As You Like It.
 A graduate of the Florida State University School of Theatre, Lowe-Minor is returning to the stage after nearly ten years.
 While at FSU, she performed in student productions of Uncommon Women and Others, A Hitchhiker’s Guide to the Galaxy, The 24 Hour Play, Emotional Baggage and Lysistrata.
 Currently, Lowe-Minor works as a nonprofit administrator and is incredibly grateful for the love and support of her husband, Rick, and three-year-old daughter, Madeline.